mjrafferty/apollo-zsh-theme/module_guide.md

 ### Using Cache

 It's extremely unnecessary to count the number of items in a directory on every prompt, so let's make use of cache.
 Using cache is very easy, though it might not always be so easy to pick a good cache key.
-To add caching to a module, all that is needed is to define a function named '__apollo_{module_name}_cache_key' and return a value to use as the key via the '__APOLLO_RETURN_MESSAGE' variable.
+To add caching to a module, all that is needed is to define a function named '\_\_apollo_{module_name}_cache_key' and return a value to use as the key via the '\_\_apollo_RETURN_MESSAGE' variable.
 For this module.
 The '$PWD' variable will work well as a cache key:

 ```shell
 __apollo_file_count_cache_key() {